 1 small, whole chicken (or bone-in pieces of your choice)

-4 Medium white or gold potatoes, peeled & large diced
+4 medium white or gold potatoes, peeled and cut in large dice

-- In a large stock pot add chicken broth and water to cover.
-Add salt and pepper to taste or add some good quality chicken bullion to enrich your stock.
+- In a large stock pot add chicken and enough water to cover.
+Add salt and pepper to taste.
+You may also add some good quality chicken bullion to taste or use all chicken broth instead of water..

 - Bring to a slow simmer.
 Cover and cook for approximately 1-1/2 hours OR until chicken is thoroughly cooked, tender, and falling off the bone.